How Do You Secure Your Identity After a Data Breach?

 Instead, try using an authenticator app like Google Authenticator or Okta.

-The first option is to set up a fraud alert.
 A fraud alert requires credit companies to identify you before verifying a credit approval.
-This makes it much more difficult for a criminal to open new accounts or take out loans in your name.
+This can also make it harder for criminals to open new accounts or take out loans in your name.
+However a fraud alert is only a suggestion — not a requirement.
+Some lenders will ignore the alert or use verification methods that scammers can easily bypass.

 Pro tip: Aura lets you lock your Experian credit file with a single click so you can easily keep your credit safe from hackers.